 The Oracle CX Assessment Tool from our friends at Oracle CX Cloud – thanks for sponsoring the show!

-Download a transcript of the entire episode here Episode 30 – Why Post-Purchase Engagement is the Key to a Successful Brand or read it below:
+Download a transcript of the entire episode here Episode 30 or read it below:

 Jay Baer: Hey everybody, thanks so much for listening to the Experience This Show.
 This is Jay Baer, founder of Convince and Convert.
 Before we get to this week’s episode, want to remind you of one of our show sponsors Fabl, F-A-B-L.co, F-A-B-L.co.
 Fabl is the Swiss army knife for content creators.
 It is a cloud based marketing platform that provides storytellers with a really easy to use collaborative and creative tool so you can create, distribute content.
 Whether you’re a big company or a new scaling startup, Fabl is a really immersive elegant platform that drives engagement, delivers customers to your doorstep.
 It’s essentially a content studio in a box.
 It’s got a platform, it’s got production, it’s got distribution.
 It’s all in there together.